 A Visual Monitor Can Mean More Sleep for Everyone

-A video monitor can alleviate some fears by giving parents the opportunity to "lay eyes" on their baby without getting out of bed and losing valuable sleep time.
-Often the noises that the baby makes in the middle of the night don't indicate a problem or necessitate an in-person visit by an adult.
-Having a handy visual monitor by your bed can allow you to make an informed decision on whether or not your baby needs assistance, or if she can self-soothe and go back to sleep without you.
+A video monitor can alleviate some fears by giving parents the opportunity to "lay eyes" on their baby without getting out of bed and losing valuable sleep.
+Often the noises that the baby makes in the middle of the night don't indicate a problem or necessitate an in-person visit.
+Having a visual monitor by your bed can help you to make an informed decision on whether or not your baby needs assistance, or if she can self-soothe and go back to sleep without you.

 While an audio-only monitor can alert you to noise in the baby's room, you may not be able to assess whether the baby needs you.
-However, with a live video feed, you can make a better decision about whether to get up and help the baby, or roll over and go back to bed.
-Without video input, you'll need to get up immediately and check in-person to avoid increased agitation from your little one, or you can sit and listen for further crying and risk that the baby will be inconsolable before you get there.
+However, with a live video, you can make a better decision about whether to get up and help the baby.
+Without video, you'll need to get up immediately and check to avoid increased agitation from your little one, or you can sit and listen for further crying and risk that the baby will be inconsolable by the time you get there.
 If you get up and go to the baby, there is a greater chance you both will lose precious sleep that possibly wasn't necessary.
-Having a monitor that provides instant visuals might be worth all the money in the world if it means you both get a few more minutes or hours of shut-eye.
+Having a monitor that provides instant visuals might be worth all the money in the world if it means you both get more shut-eye.
 Luckily, monitor prices have come down, and the quality has gone up, making it more affordable than ever to invest in a monitor that can last through toddler time, and potentially act as a nanny cam or provide security later in life.

 Types of Video Monitors